fossadev/fossabot-docs/docs/variables/charity.md

 #### Error Output

-* In case there is no active Charity campaign in the channel, returns the following:
+* In case there is no active charity campaign on the channel, returns the following:

     ```
     [Error: No campaign active.]